 A Support Network

 Additionally, we will provide you and your family a support network that includes specially trained nurses, educators, fellow patients and cancer survivors.
-Among the wide variety of support programs offered at Jefferson is our Buddy Program, which matches cancer patients with trained volunteer cancer survivors who have been through treatment themselves.
-These volunteers provide one-on-one support either over the telephone or on-site in the waiting area at the Bodine Center for Radiation Therapy.
+Among the wide variety of support programs offered through Jefferson Health is our Buddy Program, which matches cancer patients with trained volunteer cancer survivors who have been through treatment themselves.
+These volunteers provide one-on-one support either over the telephone or on-site in the waiting area at Jefferson Health's Thomas Jefferson University Hospital Bodine Center for Radiation Therapy.

-You can also access services to meet your emotional and psychological needs during your course of treatment through the Marcus Institute of Integrative Health.
+You can also access services to meet your emotional and psychological needs during your course of treatment through Jefferson Health's Marcus Institute of Integrative Health.